Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Setting and Assumptions

 \begin{enumerate} \item For networks which are generated from latent community models, under very mild regularity conditions, it is possible to recover the communities consistently, i.e., as $n \rightarrow \infty$, $\Prob{\hat{C} \neq C} \rightarrow 0$ \citep{Bickel-Chen-on-modularity, Zhao-Levina-Zhu-consistency-of-community-detection}.
-That is, with probability tending to one, we can get {\em all} of the community assignments right\footnote{Naturally, we allow for a global permutation of the labels between $C$ and $\hat{C}$.}. \item Such consistent community discovery can be achieved by algorithms whose running time is polynomial in $n$. \item The minimax rate of convergence is in fact exponential in $n$ (and can be achieved by the algorithms mentioned below). \end{enumerate} These points, particularly the last, will be important in our argument below, and so we now elaborate on them.
+That is, with probability tending to one, {\em all} of the community assignments are correct, up to a global permutation of the labels between $C$ and $\hat{C}$. \item Such consistent community discovery can be achieved by algorithms whose running time is polynomial in $n$. \item The minimax rate of convergence is in fact exponential in $n$ (and can be achieved by the algorithms mentioned below). \end{enumerate} These points, particularly the last, will be important in our argument below, and so we now elaborate on them.